RomanSharipov/ScrollingWorldObjects/README.md

 You can manually set the position of objects in height and distance from the camera directly on the stage (the script does not change these positions in any way)

-WARNING TO WORK YOU NEED the DOTWEEN plugin from AsetStore.
+WARNING TO WORK YOU NEED the DOTWEEN plugin from AssetStore.